planetmint/planetmint-driver-python/docs/handcraft.rst

 .. ipython::

-    In [0]: from cryptoconditions.crypto import Ed25519SigningKey
+    In [0]: from planetmint_cryptoconditions.crypto import Ed25519SigningKey

     In [0]: import json